What are the signs of Intellectual Disability?

 • Avoid thinking, saying, or projecting anything unpleasant.

-• Develop an individualized family services plan with early intervention programs that is centered on the needs of the child and family.
+• Develop an individualized family services plan with early intervention programs that focused on the needs of the child and family.

 • Obtain special education and related services.